We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 The wealthy accumulate money so their money can make them more money.
 But we can’t do that if we aren’t investing, which doesn’t necessarily have to be the stock market.
 It could include spending money to start a business or creating a blog.

 And when we start investing and seeing our money grow, it can motivate us to earn and save more.

 It also can change how you look at your money.
 Each dollar becomes a little employee that can make you more money.
 The more employees you can attain, the more they can produce, which opens up your options.

-I have not done a good job investing and saving money in the past.
+I have not done a good job of investing and saving money in the past.
 But this is going to change.
-In 2019 we are going to start investing large amounts of cash after paying off our credit card debts and saving an emergency fund.
+In 2019 we would start investing large amounts of cash after paying off our credit card debts and saving an emergency fund.

 Avoiding these bad decisions will help secure your financial future.
 I’m not going to let these bad choices dictate how my future looks.

 Being aware of our weaknesses and the consequences of our choices can help us change directions.
 Learning to optimize how we spend our time can drastically change our destination.